-Our audits were conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Plan's financial statements.
-The supplemental schedules on pages 18-19 are presented for purposes of additional analysis and are not a required part of the financial statements.
+Our audits were conducted for the purpose of forming an opinion on the financial statements as a whole.
+The supplemental schedules on pages 19-20 are presented for purposes of additional analysis and are not a required part of the financial statements.
 The supplemental schedules are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the supplemental schedules are fairly stated in all material respects in relation to the financial statements as a whole.

-October 28, 2020
+October 20, 2021

-This section presents management's discussion and analysis (MD&A) of the State of Alaska Deferred Compensation Plan's (the Plan) financial position and performance for the fiscal year ended June 30, 2020.
+This section presents management's discussion and analysis (MD&A) of the State of Alaska Deferred Compensation Plan's (the Plan) financial position and performance for the fiscal years ended June 30, 2021 and 2020.
 This section is presented as a narrative overview and analysis.
-Please read the MD&A in conjunction with the financial statements and notes to financial statements to better understand the financial condition and performance of the Plan during the fiscal years ended June 30, 2020 and 2019.
-Information for fiscal year 2018 is presented for comparative purposes.
+Please read the MD&A in conjunction with the financial statements and notes to financial statements to better understand the financial condition and performance of the Plan.
+Information for fiscal year 2019 is presented for comparative purposes.